stefan22/testProject5/README.md

 ### Description

-Setup Grunt.js and Sass folder/files
+-Setup Grunt.js and Sass folder/files

-Processed/tested Grunt uglify to minimize my javascript files - ok processed all files in my js folder using grunt uglify
+-Processed/tested Grunt uglify to minimize my javascript files - ok

+-Processed all files in my js folder using grunt uglify

-Added all files in my JS folder to Grunt watch and assigned them Grunt watch to automatically Uglify.
+-Added all files in my JS folder to Grunt watch and assigned them Grunt watch to automatically Uglify.

-Assigned Grunt a default task under watch.
+-Assigned Grunt a default task under watch.

-Added livereload task to Grunt
+-Added livereload task to Grunt
   It works fine with a regular workflow/setup

- Issues: running livereload on port 9292 - (it doesn't affect anything though)
+-Issues: running livereload on port 9292 - (it doesn't affect anything though)
           as an app with rackup